rust-lang/blog.rust-lang.org/_posts/2015-04-17-Enums-match-mutation-and-moves.md

 Likewise, a `ref mut`-pattern (`ref mut i`) will, on a successful match, borrow a *mutable reference* into the input, `i: &mut T`, (which allows mutation and ensures there are no other active references to that data at the same time).
-An important detail here is the destructuring binding forms like `match` allows one to take mutable references to disjoint parts of the data simultaneously.
+An important detail here is a destructuring binding form like `match` allows one to take mutable references to disjoint parts of the data simultaneously.

 This code demonstrates this concept by incrementing all of the